Who Pays For My Car Accident?

 - Payment for future medical care

 - Recovery of lost wages and payment for loss of earning capacity

 - Payment for pain and suffering

 - Payment for property damage

 Generally, medical bills are not paid until the time your case is settled.
-However, if you have Personal Injury Protection or Medical Payments Coverage under your automobile insurance policy, you may be able to pay your medical bills as they are incurred by making a claim against your own coverage.
+However, if you have Personal Injury Protection (PIP) or Medical Payments Coverage under your automobile insurance policy, you may be able to pay your medical bills as they are incurred by making a claim against your own coverage.
 Also, if you have health insurance, your medical bills may be paid by your health insurance company as you incur them.

 If the other driver is at fault and has liability insurance, you may have the right to get compensation for your past and future medical bills, lost wages, pain and suffering, disfigurement, and physical impairment.
 If the at-fault driver does not have insurance, you may be entitled to get compensation from your own insurance company if you purchased Uninsured Motorist Insurance Coverage.